gainwell-ohio/spbm/docs/CNS_Agents/atypical_antipsychotics.md

 ### Step Therapy

-Step Therapy Approval
+Step Therapy Approval Criteria

 - Must have had an inadequate clinical response of at least **30 days** with at least **one preferred** drug

+### Non-Preferred

-## Non-Preferred Criteria
+Non-Preferred Criteria

 - Must provide documentation of medical necessity beyond convenience for why the patient cannot be changed to a preferred drug (i.e., allergies, drug-drug interactions, contraindications, or intolerances) **OR**
     - For any nonsolid oral dosage formulation: must provide documentation of medical necessity for why patient cannot be changed to a solid oral dosage formulation
 - Must have had an inadequate clinical response of at least **30 days** with at least **two preferred** drugs
     - For non-preferred extended-release formulations: must provide documentation of an inadequate clinical response with its immediate release formulation (if available)
     - For non-preferred brand names that have preferred generics: must provide documentation of an inadequate clinical response or allergy to two or more generic labelers (if available)

-## Additional Criteria

 ### Aripiprazole (Abilify Mycite)